 Machibombos (buses) are the best option for getting around on main routes.
 Elsewhere, overcrowded, wildly-careening chapas (minibuses) connect smaller towns daily.
 Always take a bus if there’s a choice.
 All transport leaves early (between 3am and 6am), and often on time.
 If you prefer air travel, Linhas Aéreas de Moçambique links Maputo with Inhambane, Vilankulo, Beira, Chimoio, Quelimane, Tete, Nampula, Lichinga and Pemba.

 A US$20 departure tax is levied for travel outside Africa and a US$10 fee applies for travel within Africa.
 Children under two years of age and transiting passengers are exempt.

 Mozambique is a malarial area and visitors are advised to take necessary precautions, including malaria prophylaxis, using insect repellents and wearing long-sleeved shirts, trousers and socks in the evenings.
 Vaccinations against yellow fever are not required except for travellers over a year old originating from yellow fever endemic areas.

 Should your nationality not be listed above, kindly contact our dedicated consultants for assistance.

 Mozambique has a warm, tropical climate.
-There are two seasons, summer and winter.
-The average temperature is around 28°C and the weather along the coast is sunny and warm, even in midwinter.
-Summer is from October to April and is rainy, humid and very hot.
-Winter is from April to September and is drier and cooler than summer.
+The average temperature is around 28°C, and the weather along the coast is sunny and warm even in midwinter.
+Summer, from October to April, is rainy, humid, and very hot.
+The cooler and drier winter months is from April to September.